 The Standards aim to drive cultural change in organisations so that protecting children from abuse is embedded in everyday thinking and practice.

 Community service organisations that provide services to children are required to comply with the Standards.
 Complying with the Standards will help organisations demonstrate they have taken appropriate actions to identify and reduce or remove risks of child abuse.
-Further information and resources about the Standards can be found on the Department of Health and Human Services' website.
+Further information and resources about the Standards can be found on the Department of Families, Fairness and Housing website .

 Organisations funded by the Department of Health and Human Services are still required to comply with all terms and conditions set out in their service and funding agreements, including compliance with the Human Services Standards, as relevant, and safety screening checks such as: